December 15, 2023

 Spanx Tights - My Favorite!

-No matter what you think your tolerance level is for cold, I highly recommend taking tights for underneath your regular pants or fleece-lined leggings.
-Myself, I brought tights.
+No matter what you think your tolerance level is for cold, I highly recommend taking tights for underneath your regular pants or fleece-lined leggings or long underwear.
+I brought tights and long underwear.
 I’m not a leggings-wearing gal, and my default are typically jeans.
 Once in a while jeggings.
-While I failed to take enough tights for each day, I was able to wash some in the sink and dry them.
+If you don’t take enough, wash them in the sink.
 Europe is famous for having towel heaters in the bathrooms at hotels, and I took full advantage of drying items on the rack.
 The fleece-lined leggings were a recommendation from someone on the trip, so if you like leggings, this pair should do you well, and you won’t need anything over or under them.
 They are good as is.
 If you’re wondering what to wear at the European Christmas markets, put these high on the list.

 Image